 In terms of reproduction, Quillfish will initiate a courtship display.
 The occurrence of such behavior will occur after dusk, and it’s most often termed an external mating procedure.
 After mating, the female Quillfish digs a tiny hole in the ocean floor, where she deposits her eggs.
 The male Quillfish then fertilizes the eggs externally.

 However, in regard to the caretaking of the larvae, not much is known.
-It is theorized that the larvae will fend for themselves all the way through the juvenile and the adult phases, where the process starts all over again.
+It is theorized that the larvae will fend for themselves all the way through the juvenile and adult phases, where the process starts all over again.

 The Pacific Ocean population of the Quillfish species is little understood.
 According to reports, they are abundant and haven’t been assessed by the IUCN.
 Quillfish are not particularly fished for commercial reasons.